TomTomTommi/LiteAnyStereo/README.md

 This script uses CUDA synchronization for more accurate latency measurement.
 The initial version followed the evaluation practice of previous methods and reported runtime using `evaluate_stereo.py`

 ## Citation
-If you find this work useful, please consider citing:
+If you find the released LAS/V1 code useful, please consider citing:
 ```
 @article{jing2025lite,
   title={Lite Any Stereo: Efficient Zero-Shot Stereo Matching},